Napa County urging emergency, power shut-down preparedness

 “Some may say, ‘Oh, they have it, I get my bills,’” Board of Supervisors Chair Ryan Gregory said.
 “But there’s a good chance they don’t have your cell phone.”

 PG&E is holding a wildfire safety open house from 6 to 8 p.m.
 June 26.
-It will be at the Embassy Suites Napa Valley Chardonnay ballroom, 1075 California Blvd. in Napa.
+It will be at the Embassy Suites Napa Valley Chardonnay ballroom, 1075 California Boulevard in Napa.

 Whitney said one challenge is making certain the medically fragile who rely on electricity are warned of pending power shutdowns.
 The medically fragile range from people on ventilators to those who need refrigerated medicines.